MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 1. All reports only show users and teams owned by your tenant but the counts could include activities in cross-tenant collaborations.
     1. For channel events, only the channel’s owning tenant knows about the event.
 Therefore, if your tenant’s user is participating in channels owned by other tenants, these events won't accrue to any of the reports in your tenant.
     1. For chat (1:1, group, meeting) events, all participating tenants know about the events.
-So, your tenant’s report will know events initiated not only by users in your tenant but also by others in other tenants.
+So, your tenant’s report knows events initiated not only by users in your tenant but also by others in other tenants.
     1. These are to uphold Microsoft’s promise on privacy and compliance.
-2. These reports honor M365 level “admin report setting” about concealing or displaying team/user details.
+2. These reports honor Microsoft 365 level “admin report setting” about concealing or displaying team/user details.
 For more information, see [Show user details in the reports](/microsoft-365/admin/activity-reports/activity-reports?view=o365-worldwide&preserve-view=true).
 When a global administrator configures “conceal team/user details”, reports show obfuscated user/team names instead of their display names.

 ### Known Issues